Skip Breadcrumb Links

 According to the Ministry of Children, Community and Social Services (MCCSS), children can be placed in foster care by a children's aid society for the child's protection, voluntarily by their parents or caregivers, or by court order.

 Each child in foster care is unique.
-A child may be placed in care because there is a conflict within the family, their caregiver is ill or unable to take care of them; for example, they cannot provide the necessities of life for some reason.
-Other children may have been neglected, abused or abandoned.
-“Child abuse” includes physical, emotional and sexual abuse and/or neglect.
+A child may be placed in care because there is a conflict within the family; their caregiver is ill or unable to take care of them; for example, they cannot provide the necessities of life for some reason.
+Other children may be neglected, abused or abandoned.
+"Child abuse" includes physical, emotional and sexual abuse or neglect.
 It also addresses a pattern of abuse and risks of harm.